Glencore's "strong" trading helps offset mine setbacks

 Glencore's industrial operations provide the larger share of profit and volume growth was more uneven.
 The most significant improvements were in its nascent oil division, gold and coal - the latter boosted by acquisitions over the past year which helped offset the impact of strikes in Colombia.

-Analysts said the numbers and positive commentary on marketing were broadly in line with expectations, lifting shares in Glencore just 0.5 percent at 0920 GMT, marginally outperforming a flat UK mining sector.
+Analysts said the numbers and positive commentary on marketing were broadly in line with expectations, lifting shares in Glencore just 0.5 percent at 0920 GMT, marginally outperforming a flat UK mining sector .FTNMX1770.

 CONGO POWER